 In This Article:

-Inflammation is also commonly found at the attachment sites for ligaments and tendons, especially the Achilles tendon, located on the back of the leg near the ankle as well as the plantar fascia, located on the sole of the foot.
+The most common tissues affected by enthesitis are the Achilles tendon, located on the back of the leg near the ankle, and the plantar fascia, located on the sole of the foot.